thlurte/transformer-pytorch/README.md

 The encoder is composed of a stack of $N = 6$ identical layers.
 Each layer has two sub-layers.
 The first is a multi-head self-attention mechanism, and the second is a simple, positionwise fully connected feed-forward network. residual connection is employed around each of the two sub-layers, followed by layer normalization.

+### Decoder
+The decoder is also composed of a stack of $N = 6$ identical layers.
+In addition to the two sub-layers in each encoder layer, the decoder inserts a third sub-layer, which performs multi-head attention over the output of the encoder stack.

+The self-attention sub-layer in the decoder stack is modified to prevent positions from attending to subsequent positions.
+This masking, combined with fact that the output embeddings are offset by one position, ensures that the predictions for position $i$ can depend only on the known outputs at positions less than $i$.